XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

    RFC.

 # Security Considerations
+To be completed.

 # Evolution Considerations

- 3GPP NRM evolution to confiderated data model approach is considered for Rel.
-18
+ 3GPP NRM evolution of the data model approach is considered for Rel.
+18.

+{: numbered="false"}
 # Acknowledgments
 The work of Luis M.  Contreras has been partially funded by the European Commission under Horizon 2020 project Int5Gent (grant